 Included in the amounts recorded as derecognition and disposals in the above table are the costs and accumulated depreciation of fully depreciated assets that have been removed from the Company's books.
-In 2023, these amounts were \$33,423 (2022: \$42,969).
+In 2024, these amounts were \$53,601 (2023: \$33,423).

-10. Investments
+11. Investments

-Investments are comprised of the Company's investments in Intelligent Wellhead Systems Inc. ("IWS") and a 50% interest in Rawabi Pason Company ("Rawabi JV").
+As at December 31, 2024, investments are comprised of the Company's 50% interest in Rawabi Pason Company ("Rawabi JV").
 Rawabi JV is a provider of specialized data management systems for drilling rigs in the Kingdom of Saudi Arabia.
-IWS is a privately-owned oil and gas technology and service company that provides engineered controls, data acquisition and software to automate workflows and processes at live well operations in the completions segment of the oil and gas industry.